Top

 Rather than reinvent the wheel, we applied existing and validated interaction notification patterns.

-MVP DESIGNS
+MVP Designs

 First Iterative Release